gaetanserre/GAiA/README.md

 + I use Tensorflow and Python to create a neural network.
 + All the Python and Jupyter files to create the dataset and train the network are available in the `ANN` directory.
 + The goal of the network is to perform a regression to recreate the evaluation function of a chess engine.
-  You can emulate any chess engine (I have chosen Stockfish 13, but it could be Leela or Komodo...): for each position in your dataset, you perform an evaluation with the engine of your choice, and you save the result along the position in a new dataset.
+  You can emulate any chess engine (I have chosen Stockfish 13, but it could have been Leela or Komodo...): for each position in your dataset, you perform an evaluation with the engine of your choice, and you save the result along the position in a new dataset (the best is to have a command which give the static evaluation of the position like the `eval` command in Stockfish.
+If there is no such command, search at depth 1).
 Then you can perform regression.

 + Currently, the network is trained on 55 million positions, recovered from the [Lichess database](https://database.lichess.org).
-+ The position are encoded as vectors of dimensions 131: 64 * 2 (color of the piece + piece type: rook, pawn...) + castlings rights + en passant square + white to play.
++ The position are encoded as vectors of dimension 131: 64 * 2 (color of the piece + piece type: rook, pawn...) + castlings rights + en passant square + Whites to play.
 + The structure of the neural network:
 ```
 _________________________________________________________________